SatoriCyber/terraform-provider-satori/docs/resources/request_access_rule.md

 ### Optional

+- **approvers** (Block List) Identities of Satori users/IdP groups that will be set as access rule approvers.
+Once an access rule approver is defined, it is the ONLY entity that can approve the request generated from this access rule (see [below for nested schema](#nestedblock--approvers))
 - **enabled** (Boolean) Enable the rule.
 Defaults to `true`.
 - **expire_in** (Block List, Max: 1) Rule expiration settings. (see [below for nested schema](#nestedblock--expire_in))
 - **id** (String) The ID of this resource.